Menu

 33-Waimea Canyon State Park

-Waimea Canyon State Park - Natural Attractions in USA - Planet Travel Advisor Waimea Canyon State Park - Natural Attractions in USA The "Grand Canyon of the Pacific" is Waimea Canyon near Waimea, Hawaii.
-After American explorer John Wesley Powell visited the island of Kauai in 1869, the name, which was erroneously credited to literalist Mark Twain, became well-known.
 A river carving its way through the lava and basalt structures of the area created Waimea Canyon.
-Ten million years ago, a central volcano on the canyon's surface collapsed, which had a significant impact on the canyon's formation.
+Ten million years ago, a central volcano on the canyon's surface collapsed, significantly impacting the canyon's formation.
 The Waimea Canyon is one of the world's most beautiful natural wonders, thanks to Mother Nature.
-The Waimea Canyon is a naturalist's dream, with its lush vegetation, towering cliffs, pink and green hues, tumbling waterfalls, and stunning rainbows.
+The Waimea Canyon is a naturalist's dream: its lush vegetation, towering cliffs, pink and green hues, tumbling waterfalls, and stunning rainbows.

 34-Saguaro US

-All of the saguaro cactus's growth takes place at the tip, or very top, of the cactus' column.
-A saguaro cactus can take up to ten years to grow one inch in height.
-A saguaro cactus can reach a height of six and a half feet when it is 70 years old, and at that point, it will begin to bloom.
-With maturity, a Saguaro Cactus can grow to be as tall as 15-16 feet and develop its first limb.
+The saguaro cactus's growth occurs at the tip, or very top, of the cactus' column.
+A saguaro cactus can take up to ten years to grow one inch tall.
+A saguaro cactus can reach a height of six and a half feet when it is 70 years old, and it will begin to bloom at that point.
+With maturity, a Saguaro Cactus can grow as tall as 15-16 feet and develop its first limb.
 During its 200th year, the saguaro cactus reaches its maximum height of 45 feet.

 35-Mount Rainier

-Mount Rainier - Natural Attractions in USA - Planet Travel Advisor Mount Rainier - Natural Attractions in USA Mount Rainier (14,410 ft [4,392 m]) is the highest mountain in the Cascade Range in the state of Washington.
+Mount Rainier (14,410 ft [4,392 m]) is the highest mountain in the Cascade Range in Washington.
 It is located within Mount Rainier National Park, about 40 miles (64 kilometers) southeast of Tacoma.
 The mountain is only a million years old, having been sculpted by a series of lava flows that began about that time.
 Approximately 150 years ago, a dormant volcano erupted.

-Liberty Cap, Point Success, and Columbia Crest are the three most prominent summits on the mountain (the latter is the summit, located on the rim of the caldera).
+Liberty Cap, Point Success, and Columbia Crest are the three most prominent summits on the mountain (the latter is the summit on the caldera's rim).
 With dense groves of evergreen forests on its lower slopes, stunning subalpine, and altitude meadows, waterfalls, and lakes, Rainier is a popular destination for tourists and locals alike.
-The Cascade Range's Mount Rainier is a huge, active stratovolcano located about 59 miles (95 kilometers) south-southeast of Seattle.
+The Cascade Range's Mount Rainier is a vast, active stratovolcano located about 59 miles (95 kilometers) south-southeast of Seattle.
 The Cascade Volcanic Arc's tallest peak is Mount Rainier at 14,411 feet (4,392 m), making it the highest mountain in the contiguous United States and the highest in the Cascade Range.

 Mt.
 Rainier is among the most destructive volcanoes in the world, and it is included in the Decade Volcano list because of the high chance of an eruption in the near future.
-Because of Mount Rainier's huge glacial ice cap, significant lahars are possible, posing a hazard to the Puyallup River Valley as a whole.
-Around 80,000 people and their homelands are all at risk in Mount Rainier's lahar-hazard zones, according to the US Geological Survey.
+Because of Mount Rainier's huge glacial ice cap, significant lahars are possible, posing a hazard to the Puyallup River Valley.
+According to the US Geological Survey, around 80,000 people and their homelands are at risk in Mount Rainier's lahar-hazard zones.

 36-The Grand Teton - National Park